-Nine crocodile farms operated in the Northern Territory in 2015/2016 (Table 6).
-Due to change in farm reporting to annual reports on calendar year, commencing with the 2013/2014 monitoring report, farm production data for the period 1 February 2015 to 31 January 2016 is reported here.
+Eleven crocodile farms operated in the Northern Territory in 2016/2017 (Table 6).
+As previously conveyed the Farm reporting period from was changed from a financial to a near calendar year (Feb to Jan) in 2013/14 to be more in line with farm operational cycles.
+Production data for the period 1 February 2016 to 31 January 2017 are reported here.

-In line with discussion at the annual Crocodile Managers Forum, farm production reporting is limited to stock held, acquisitions and disposals.
+In line with discussion at the annual Crocodile Managers Forum 2016, farm production reporting is limited to stock held, acquisitions and disposals.
 Breakdown of farm production by component is not required as a condition of permit.

-The number of C. porosus (eggs, hatchlings, and juveniles/adults) exported to other States is provided (Table 7).
-Queensland had the highest number of live crocodiles exported from the Northern Territory.
+The number of C. porosus (eggs, hatchlings, and juveniles/adults) exported to other States is provided Table 7.
+Queensland received the highest number of live crocodiles exported from the Northern Territory.
 These animals were incubated and raised on Northern Territory farms and then exported to the other States.

-Details of the stock held on each farm for the period 1 February 2015 to 31 January 2016 are provided in Appendix 3.
+Details of the stock held on each farm for the period 1 February 2016 to 31 January 2017 are provided in Appendix 3.